SatvikDandale/SatvikDandale/README.md

-## Hi there! 👋 &nbsp I'm Satvik Dandale
+## Hi there! 👋&nbsp I'm Satvik Dandale

 ### 👨 All about me:
   💡 &nbsp;I like to explore new technologies try to develop Software Architecture Soluctions.\